Artanisx/Arta2DEngine/Documentation/userguide.md

    This holds the Origin for this object expressed as a Vector2.
 Trying to get this value will return the center point of the texture.
 It's used in the Draw method for the rotation.
 If a rotation is not expressed (so the value is 0.0f), the origin will be assumed as being 0,0 (top left corner).
 Basically setting externally this properties does nothing; getting this value only returns the center of the texture and it's used for drawing a rotated texture, else it is ignored.
 A proper GameObject should probably override this property.

+* Vector2 Size

+   This holds a Vector2 with the size of the object (width, height).
+If the texture is not ready (null) it will return 0,0; otherwise it will return the texture.width and texture.height.

 * Rectangle SourceRectangle

    This holds the source rectangle for this object expressed as a Rectangle.
 Used for the base drawing method.